HTTP-218/Endpoint_Verification/README.md

-# Google Endpoint Verification Helper Installation Script
+# Google CAA Compliance Tool

-This script installs the `Google Endpoint Verification Helper` app on Windows devices.
-The helper app collects system information, such as OS version and antivirus status, which is then used by the `Endpoint Verification` Chrome Extension.
+This script will check if a device is compliant with the `Context-Aware Access` rules and will fix certain non-compliant parts

 ## Prerequisites